swirlai/swirl-search/docs/Developer-Guide.md

     "query_string": "generative ai NOT chatgpt"
 }
 ```
-Swirl may rewrite these queries depending on the SearchProvider `query_mappings`.
+SWIRL may rewrite these queries depending on the SearchProvider `query_mappings`.
 See [Search Syntax](User-Guide.md#search-syntax) for more information.

 To turn on date sort: